BoolHak/NSerfProject/README.md

 - **Serialization** relies on the high-performance [MessagePack-CSharp](https://github.com/neuecc/MessagePack-CSharp) stack instead of Go's native MessagePack bindings, keeping message layouts identical to the original protocol.
 - **Compression** uses the built-in .NET `System.IO.Compression.GZipStream` for gossip payload compression, replacing the Go LZW (Lempel-Ziv-Welch) adapter while preserving wire compatibility.
 - **Async orchestration** embraces task-based patterns and the C# transaction-style locking helpers introduced during the port, matching Go's channel semantics without blocking threads.
+- **Lighthouse** - Join the cluster without hardcoding a node address
+- **Service Discovery** - A basic service discovery ready to be used with .net applications or other services using the CLI

 ## Repository Layout